Ilya Kormiltsev: Literary career

 In 1990, Kormiltsev emerged as a literary translator.
 He was fluent in English and French and translated books from these languages into his native Russian.
 In 1997, when Nautilus Pompilius broke up, Kormiltsev started working for the Inostrannaya Literatura (Russian magazine).
 He translated into Russian such writers as J. R. R. Tolkien, J. G. Ballard, Roald Dahl, Irvine Welsh, Gilbert Adair, Frédéric Beigbeder, William S. Burroughs, Richard Brautigan, Chuck Palahniuk, and many others.

 In 2000, he tried himself as a publisher and became a manager of the special series of contemporary foreign literature at the Inostranka Publishing House.

 In 2003 Kormiltsev founded Ultra.Kultura publishing house and managed it as the editor-in-chief until his death in 2007.
 The publishing house specialized in controversial and radical texts, one its first books was a novel by a White power skinhead from Moscow Dmitry Nesterov.
 Its release led to a break up with the Inostranka.
 Nevertheless, Kormiltsev kept publishing authors from a wide ideological spectrum, from Subcomandante Marcos to William Luther Pierce.
 Ultra.Kultura was always at the center of public scandals, it was accused for propaganda of drug use, pornography, and terrorism.
 Meanwhile, Kormiltsev never professed permissiveness, he agreed that such literature required age limits.

-In late 2006 all copies of the combined Ultra.Kultura edition of Adam Parfrey's Apocalypse Culture and Apocalypse Culture II were sought by authorities, and most were seized and submitted to flames, owing to the book's inclusion of an essay by David Woodard that was alleged to promote recreational ketamine use.
+In 2006 the combined Ultra.Kultura edition of Adam Parfrey's Apocalypse Culture and Apocalypse Culture II, titled Культура времен Апокалипсиса, was banned by Kremlin decree.
+Unsold copies were ordered destroyed.